 You most popular indexed pages that are back-linked by other domains.

-And remember, all of this information is found in the Overview tab of Domain Analytics.
+And remember, all of this information is just an overview of the metrics.

-To learn more about each set of data, you simply click on whatever metrics interest you to view fuller reports.
+To learn more about each set of data, you simply click on whatever metrics interest you to view full reports.

 While we’re not going to get into every possible metric point (we don’t want to spoil your future exploration with SEMrush), we will discuss some of those that we use most frequently.

-Here we can see a full set of keywords that SEMrush has information on that is bringing traffic to this site.
-Here we see an extensive list of The Alaska Sleep Clinic’s (one of The Sales Lion’s many successful customers) keywords that drive traffic to it.
+Here we can see a full set of keywords that SEMrush has information on that is bringing traffic to a website.

-Position the keyword has for organic search results with the previous position in brackets (showing whether the keyword has gained, lost, or maintained traction.
+Position the keyword has for organic search results with an arrow showing the previous position.

 The estimated number of monthly searches for that keyword.